MyBitFoundation/MyBit-Network.tech/Contracts/README.md

 * Before funding or burning tokens the current price of Ether or MyBit must be resolved in OracleHub.

-* Make sure you approving TokenBurn + OperatorEscrow to transfer tokens before calling them.
+* Make sure you are approving TokenBurn + OperatorEscrow to transfer tokens before calling them.

 # Current MyBit Contracts: